bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Jonas: 00:26:18

-I didn't I didn't see anybody there.
+I didn't see anybody there.
 But it was like there was a banner and it was just for context.
 Yeah, market maker on Lightning.